Accelerating Quantum Eigensolver Algorithms With Machine Learning: Accelerating Quantum Algorithms with Machine Learning

 \autoref{fig:hyprparam:opt:flow} illustrates our hyperparameter optimisation algorithm for quantum problems, which utilises a regularizing gradient boosting regressor (XGBoost).
 The process is organised into three key stages: data preparation, model training, and hyperparameter optimisation.
 This algorithm generates tailored hyperparameter suggestions for executing the QE algorithm, customised for each specific Hamiltonian.

 To ensure the generalisability of \tool and its applicability to various QE algorithms (e.g., \adapt{} or \qcels{}), we have developed a versatile wrapper.
-This wrapper encompasses the Hamiltonian, the number of qubits, a parameter indicating whether the computation should be performed classically or on a quantum computer, and the hyperparameters (of both: the QE and ML problems, while we only optimise here those of the QE problem).
+This wrapper encompasses the Hamiltonian, the number of qubits, a parameter indicating whether the computation should be performed classically or on the challenge MPS simulator, and the hyperparameters (of both, the QE and ML problems, while we only optimise here those of the QE problem).
 In our evaluation (see \sectref{sec:results}), we applied \tool to the \adapt{} and the \qcels{} algorithms.

-\paragraph{Data Preparation. } We add open-source commonly used molecular Hamiltonians (H2O, LiH, BeH2, Hemocyanin \cite{Cedric-hemocyanin}, and H chain) and combine them with the ones provided by the challenge Hamiltonians of \(16\) qubits or less, details in \cite{bensoussan_2024_artifact_ML2Q}.
+\paragraph{Data Preparation. } We use Hamiltonians from \cite{QAGC2024} and open-source commonly used molecular Hamiltonians (H2O, LiH, BeH2, Hemocyanin \cite{Cedric-hemocyanin}, and Hydrogen chain) of \(16\) qubits.
 The wrapper is run in classical mode while giving a randomly generated set of hyperparameters each time, recording the energy level as the score.
 This process is repeated to produce a data array for training a Regularising Gradient Boosting Regression (XGBoost).
 The generated data—consisting of a compressed Hamiltonian and hyperparameter vectors (Xs) and their corresponding energy levels (Ys)—is stored for further processing.
 This stage corresponds to the first of the three steps depicted in~\autoref{fig:hyprparam:opt:flow}.
-We utilise a classical eigensolver during data preparation (\subsectref{sec:classicalwrapper}).
+We utilised a quantum eigensolver run on an emulator during data preparation (\subsectref{sec:classicalwrapper}).

 \paragraph{Model Training. } Our algorithm uses an XGBoost model to predict the best hyperparameters.
 Before training, it ensures that all data vectors are of consistent length by padding them as needed.
 The padded data array is split into training and testing sets.
 The model is then trained, tested, and evaluated for performance.
 The training of the XGBoost model corresponds to the fourth step of~\autoref{fig:hyprparam:opt:flow}.